 Set a routine and try to exercise daily.
 Exercise controls the body’s stress hormones, such as cortisol, and makes you feel healthier in the long run.
 Exercise also improves sleep quality that helps you to reduce stress.
 When you exercise regularly, your body feels more confident.
 Ultimately, it improves your mental health and helps to reduce stress.

-Foods that we consume daily also affect your stress level.
+Foods that we consume daily also affect our stress levels.
 According to studies, green tea helps in reducing stress.
 Eating bananas is useful for stress patients, and dark chocolates release anti-stress hormones.
 Consuming dark or milk chocolate straight for two weeks may help to reduce stress.
-And eating healthy food can help you with physical and mental health.
+And eating healthy food can help you with your physical and mental health.

 Having a pet gives a feeling of companionship.
 Doctors admit that spending time with pets increases your energy level.
 You can open up about anything in front of your pet, without the fear of being judged.
 In many mental hospitals, there are sessions in which patients spend their time with their favorite pets.
 It helps them feel comfortable and calmer.